Consumer Trends Report | Q4 2020

 Using the data

-We encourage you to explore Jungle Scout’s 2020 Consumer Trends Report, and to share, reference, and publish the findings with attribution to “Jungle Scout” and a link to this page.
+We invite you to explore Jungle Scout’s 2020 Consumer Trends Report, and to share, reference, and publish the findings with attribution to “Jungle Scout” and a link to this page.

 About Jungle Scout

-Jungle Scout is the leading all-in-one platform for selling on Amazon, with the mission of providing powerful data and insights to help entrepreneurs and brands grow successful Amazon businesses.
+Jungle Scout is the leading all-in-one platform for selling on Amazon, with the mission of providing powerful data and insights to help entrepreneurs and brands grow successful ecommerce businesses.

 For more information, specific data requests or media assets, or to reach the report’s authors, please contact us at [email protected].